kevinlin1/just-the-class/pages/guest-speakers/grossberg.md

 - Catastrophic forgetting can be avoided by sparsification of the network, which has been tried in neural networks.
 You don't need sparsification if you have self-stabilizing models.
 We don't have 100 layers in our full brain, not even for classification or recognition.
 - Deep learning is untrustworthy and unreliable in a specific scientific sense.

+**Advice for Students**

+If you want to dedicate your life towards something, you must be dying to know the answer and fall in love with the data.

 ---